Skip to content

 An import from the Ukraine bred by famed Russian plant breeder Ivan Michurin.
 The attractive, petit, upright tree, a cross between mountain ash and aronia, grows to 10' tall and has larger, glossy compound leaves.
 Very ornamental in spring with clusters of white, single-petal flowers.
 The prolific bunches of 1/2 inch purple fruit are prized for making wine, jelly or sauces - usually mixed with apple juice to add body and sweetness.
 Exceptional wildlife tree and a great addition to mixed borders or hedgerows.

 Very hardy, widely adapted, and self-fertile.
 Prefers cool summer regions and evenly moist, acid-to-neutral soils.
-Hardy to USDA Zones 3.
+Grafted onto European Mountain ash rootstock.
+Cold hardy to USDA Zone 3.

 Size: 4'-5' Tree